bjoyita/SHAP_MaterialsDesign/README.md

 I have chosen  random forest algorithm to train the dataset.
 Please note that this dataset consists of two targets – PF and kappa which are trained individually.
 These are the parameters that have a direct influence on the performance of thermoelectric materials.

 To find out the contribution of each element on the targets, SHAP has been employed.
-Please refer to https://shap-lrjball.readthedocs.io/en/latest/ for details about SHAP.
+Refer to https://shap-lrjball.readthedocs.io/en/latest/ for details about SHAP.
 Shapley value originated from the concept of game theory and was first introduced by L.S Shapley (Shapley, Lloyd S. “A value for n-person games.”
 Contributions to the Theory of Games 2.28 (1953): 307-317).